DualStackAdmin/zabbix-quick-deploy-/README.md

-# 🚀 Zabbix Quick Deploy (Optimized & Stable Version)
+# 🚀 Zabbix Quick Deploy (Advanced Optimization & Stable Version)

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An enhanced, fully automated script to install and **optimize** a full Zabbix 7.4 stack (Nginx, MySQL, Zabbix Server, Zabbix Agent 2) on a clean Ubuntu 24.04 server in minutes.
+An enhanced, fully automated script to install and **aggressively optimize** a full Zabbix 7.4 stack (Nginx, MySQL, Zabbix Server, Zabbix Agent 2) on a clean Ubuntu 24.04 server, preparing it for high-load environments.

-This script handles the entire installation and configuration process, including performance tuning for MySQL and PHP, allowing you to deploy a production-ready Zabbix server with minimal effort.
+This script handles the entire installation and configuration process, including advanced performance tuning for the Zabbix Server, MySQL, and PHP, allowing you to deploy a production-ready Zabbix server with minimal effort.

 ---

 ## ✨ Features

 * ✅ **System Update & Prep:** Automatically runs `apt update && apt upgrade` to ensure all system packages are up-to-date before installation begins.
 * 🤖 **Interactive & Secure Setup:** Prompts you to securely enter your database credentials (name, user, password) during runtime.
-No more editing files!
-* ⚡ **Performance Tuned:** Automatically applies best-practice performance settings for MySQL and PHP to handle a larger number of hosts.
+* 🚀 **Advanced Zabbix Server Tuning:** Automatically configures key performance parameters like `StartPollers`, `CacheSize`, `ValueCacheSize`, and trappers for high-load environments.
+* ⚡ **Advanced MySQL Tuning:** Creates a dedicated configuration file to optimize MySQL for Zabbix, tuning `max_connections`, `innodb_buffer_pool_size`, and many other critical variables for maximum performance.
 * ⚙️ **Automated Database Management:** Creates the MySQL database and user, grants the necessary permissions, and imports the initial Zabbix schema automatically.
 * 📦 **Complete & Modern Stack:** Installs Zabbix 7.4, Nginx, MySQL, and the modern Zabbix Agent 2.
 * 🌍 **Timezone Aware:** Automatically sets the PHP timezone to `Asia/Baku` for correct time display in the frontend.
-* ⏱️ **Fast Deployment:** Get a fully functional Zabbix server up and running in just a few minutes.

 ---